 Once shipped from Hong Kong delivery took around 14 days, which for me was too long, but that’s how Banggood can offer EU customers amazing prices on high-end tech gadgets.

 I’ve been using the Xiaomi Redmi Note 7 for a week now and it’s time for me to write this review on my findings.

 Packaging and Contents.

-As promised above I’ll get onto the EU/UK power adapter, under no circumstances should you use these types of adapters, they’re horribly dangerous.
+As promised above I’ll get onto the EU/UK power adaptor, under no circumstances should you use these types of adaptors, they’re horribly dangerous.
 In fact I’ve written a piece about them here.